ncase/anxiety/scenes/act4.md

 bb({eyes:"normal"});
 ```

-h: So what the hell was the moral of this story?
+h: So what the ^hell^ was the moral of this story?

 `hong({body:"one_up", eyes:"annoyed"})`